Three Men and a Truck

 Wi (right) is an ethnic Tai Yai who fled the civil war in Shan State, with his family some 17 years ago.
 Wi previously worked part-time for Rejoice but now works full-time.
 Able to read and write the Shan language is a great advantage in building trust with the many migrants in the rural areas.

-Here is a link to a photo album, "Three Men and a Truck"charity, showing Gee, Arm and Wi at work.
+Here is a link to a photo album,"Three Men and a Truck" showing Gee, Arm and Wi at work.

 HIV Hospital Health Care Workers